ENOUGH IS ENOUGH!

 RATES

-County officials are proposing a variety of tax increases that our families cannot afford.
+County officials are weighing a variety of proposals that our families cannot afford.

 RALLY AGAINST TAX INCREASES